 5) Series MOSFET Table Extractions:

 An extraction circuit is set up according to Figure 39.
 The switch is configured into the “On” state.
 This assumes that the Vcc voltage will be applied to the gate by internal logic.
-Designate one pin of the switch as the source node, and the other pin as the drain node.
+Designate one terminal of the switch as the source node, and the other terminal as the drain node.
 The table currents designated as Ids are derived directly as a function of the Vs voltage at the source node as Vs is varied from 0 to Vcc.
-This voltage is entered as a Vgs value as a consequence of the relationship Vtable = Vgs = Vcc - Vs. Vds is held constant by having a fixed voltage Vds between the drain and source nodes.
-Note, Vds > 0 V. The current flowing into the drain is tabulated in the table for the corresponding Vs points.
+This voltage is entered as a Vgs value as a consequence of the relationship Vtable = V(g,s).
+Vds is held constant by having a fixed voltage Vds between the drain and source nodes.
+Note that Vds is expected to be greater than 0 V. The current flowing into the drain is tabulated in the table for the corresponding Vs points.

 BACKGROUND INFORMATION/HISTORY: